Components, best practices, and next-gen capabilitiesRead More

 Open source tools such as OSSIM, OSSEC and Apache Metron can provide many SIEM capabilities including event collection, processing, correlation and alerting.
 Some open source solutions also provide Intrusion Detection System (IDS) capabilities.

-No upfront expense, simpler to implement than traditional SIEM solutions.
+No upfront expense, simpler to implement an open source SIEM than traditional SIEM solutions.

 Ongoing maintenance costs can outweigh the saving in license costs.
-Not fully featured, mainly suitable for smaller deployments.
+Open Source SIEMs are not fully featured, mainly suitable for smaller deployments.
 No next-gen SIEM features.

 Traditional SIEM tools from players like HPE, IBM and McAfee (now Intel Security) were the common choice of large organizations building a SOC to centralize security activity and incident response.